tsaad-dev/drafts/miad-usecases/draft-dt-mpls-miad-usecases.md

 the MPLS data plane encapsulations, including Segment Routing (SR) with MPLS data plane (SR-MPLS).

+IOAM uses the user data packet to trigger the collection of operational state and telemetry information on network nodes within a limited domain.
+Several IOAM Options have been
+defined:

+- Pre-allocated and Incremental
+- Edge-to-Edge
+- Proof-of-Transit

+Operational state and telemetry information collected in the data packet into a space allocated by the IOAM encapsulating node or with each IOAM node adding to the IOAM section of the data packet – IOAM Pre-allocated or Incremental Option types

 The IOAM data may be added after the bottom of the MPLS label stack.
 The IOAM data fields can be of fixed or incremental size as defined in
 {{?I-D.ietf-ippm-ioam-data}}.  {{?I-D.gandhi-mpls-ioam}} describes the